 San Onofre State Beach – Bluff Beach

-Once arriving at the campground, we choose to go to the very southern end and begin our adventure by going down the very last trail, Trail 6.
+Once arriving at the campground, we choose to go to the southern end and begin our adventure by going down the last trail, Trail 6.
 This allowed me a couple of great shots of Camp Pendleton’s beaches to the south.

 Hiking North Agua Hedionda Lagoon Trails in May